ulrichson/community-circles/www/components/angular-carousel/README.md

 ```

 ## Features :
  - Mobile friendly, tested on webkit+firefox
- - use CSS 3D transformations and `requestAnimationFrame`.
+ - use CSS 3D transformations and `requestAnimationFrame`. (fallback to CSS 2D if 3D support not available)
  - DOM buffering
  - index data-binding
  - optional indicators